Skip to contents

 Applying multiple demographic requirements to a cohort

-We can implement multiple demographic requirements on a cohort using requireDemographics() from CohortConstructor.
+We can implement multiple demographic requirements at the same time by using the more general requireDemographics() function.

 requireDemographics(indexDate = "cohort_start_date",